D. W. Patton

 October 25, 1900, he was married to Miss Emma Hagge at the home of her parents, Mr. and Mrs. Claus Hagge in Manning.

-He is survived by his wife, one son, Major Edward C. Patton of Camp Leonard Wood, Mo.; one daughter, Mrs. August Warnke (Alice) of Carroll; two grandchildren, Jean Warnke and Patricia Patton, one sister, Mrs. D. J. Summerville of Ladysmith, Wis., who was unable to attend the services due to ill health.
+He is survived by his wife, one son, Major Edward C. Patton of Camp Leonard Wood, Missouri; one daughter, Mrs. August Warnke (Alice) of Carroll; two grandchildren, Jean Warnke and Patricia Patton, one sister, Lulu (Mrs. David J.) Summerville of Ladysmith, Wisconsin, who was unable to attend the services due to ill health.
 Preceding him in death were his parents and two sisters, Mrs. Harmon Reed of Chicago and Mrs. W. F Carpenter.

 Dwight Patton is buried in the Manning City Cemetery.